return42/sphkerneldoc/linux_src_doc/crypto/asymmetric_keys/pkcs7_verify_c.rst

 (\*) -EBADMSG if some part of the message was invalid, or:

+(\*) 0 if no signature chains were found to be blacklisted or to contain unsupported crypto, or:

+(\*) -EKEYREJECTED if a blacklisted key was encountered, or:

-(\*) -ENOPKG if none of the signature chains are verifiable because suitable crypto modules couldn't be found, or:
+(\*) -ENOPKG if none of the signature chains are verifiable because suitable crypto modules couldn't be found.

-(\*) 0 if all the signature chains that don't incur -ENOPKG can be verified (note that a signature chain may be of zero length), or:

 .. _`pkcs7_supply_detached_data`: